pimpbot9000/cloudrun-app/README.md

 ## Development environment

-Use ```docker-compose up``` to run development environtment.
-This run three containers: frontend, backend and postgre.
+Use ```docker-compose up``` to run development environment.
+This run three containers: frontend, backend and postgres.

 ## Production

-React frontend is built and served by the Express backend as a single container.
+React frontend is built and served by the Express backend so the whole shebang is a single container.